aiegoo/documentation/_wiki/blog/2021-10-24-nodejs-npm.md

 {% include tony.html content="Run npm install in the root folder of the project or lesson folder where package-lock.json is located" %}

+> As of version of 5 of npm, an additional file, package-lock.json, will be created.
+Whereas package.json can be “loose” in its specification of dependency versions (with the ^ and ~ version modifiers), package-lock.json records the exact versions that were installed, which can be helpful if you need to re-create the exact dependency versions in your project.
+I recommend you check this file into source control and don’t modify it by hand.
+See the package- lock.json documentation for more information.

 ## Thi